 In support of The Carter Center Guinea Worm Eradication Program, BASF has supplied Abate®, the chemical water treatment that kills the guinea worm larvae, free of charge since 1988 - a contribution worth more than U.S. $4 million.
 In 2020, more than 10,000 liters of Abate were supplied to the Program.

 Achim Reddig, head of BASF's public health business reflected on the role that BASF has played in consigning the crippling Guinea worm disease to history: “This program is a shining example of how to get it right in public health - from involving local governments and developing programs tailored to local needs, to training field workers, every detail is thought through and implemented meticulously.
 I am proud that our company was able to provide The Carter Center with an important component in their program.”

 In November 2012, BASF further extended its collaboration with The Carter Center to support the fight against river blindness in Ethiopia.
-In a long-term partnership that will extend through 2020, BASF has committed to supply over 4,500 liters of Abate larvicide to help Uganda eliminate river blindness from within its borders.
+In a long-term partnership, BASF has also committed to supply more than 4,500 liters of Abate larvicide to help Uganda eliminate river blindness from within its borders.

 River blindness can cause intense itching, skin and eyesight damage, and often blindness.
 Spread through the bites of small black flies that breed in rapidly flowing waters along fertile riverbanks, the disease has an enormous economic impact, preventing people from working, harvesting crops, receiving an education or taking care of their children.

 To recognize BASF's contribution, former U.S. President and founder of The Carter Center, Jimmy Carter, awarded BASF with a signed certificate of appreciation for our work in helping to eradicate Guinea worm disease.